 |Supplementary Assessment||As determined by the Departmental Examination Board||100%|

 On successful completion of this module students should be able to:

-2. Produce laboratory reports using a word processing package.
+2. Produce a laboratory report using a word processing package.

 |Skills Type||Skills details|

 |Application of Number||In essence, physics is based on the use of mathematics and experimental physics on the manipulation of number.
 Application of number is a central part of this module.|